Crash landing feared as Europe's Mars lander still silent

 "We need to understand what happened in the last few seconds before the planned landing," said David Parker, ESA's Director of Human Spaceflight and Robotic Exploration.

-Scientists will analyse all the data received so far, and also still hope to re-establish contact with the lander before its batteries run out in a few days.
+Scientists will analyze all the data received so far, and also still hope to re-establish contact with the lander before its batteries run out in a few days.

 Britain's Beagle 2 never made contact after being sent down by the Mars Express spacecraft in 2003 and failing to deploy its solar panels on landing.